Saskapult/saskapult.github.io/content/chai.md

 But restaurant chai is expensive!
 I have been obsessing over this recipe and I think it's finally good though to share.

+While this chai is good, it's only around half as good as the stuff you can get at Heritage Indian Cuisine in Duncan, BC, Canada.
+I'm not sure how they manage to pack so much flavour into one cup of liquid.
+I'd highly recommend visiting there and ordering some food, everything they have is delicious.

 **Ingredients:**
 - 2c water
 - 1c milk